-The kdb+tick module supports data streams from a data feed or other source of real-time data, and makes it available for immediate relational analysis.
-In addition, the data is logged so that, in case of a system failure, no data is lost.
+Kdb+ supports data streams from a data feed or other source of real-time data, and makes it available for immediate relational analysis.
+In addition, the data can be logged so that, in case of a system failure, no data is lost.
 Periodically, the in-memory data is written to the historical database — a day's worth of real-time data can be written to the database in a few minutes.
-In fact, kdb+tick is so fast at managing real-time, in-memory, and stored data that some of our customers eliminate the traditional end of day where the database is taken off-line.
-Because of this, kdb+tick can be used for advanced applications such as global 24x7 trading.
+In fact, kdb+ is so fast at managing real-time, in-memory, and stored data that some of our customers eliminate the traditional end-of-day where the database is taken off-line.
+Because of this, kdb+ can be used for advanced applications requiring global 24x7 access.

 Kdb+ has a very simple API, for easy connectivity to external graphical, reporting and legacy systems.
 There are interfaces to C/C++, Java, .Net, R, Matlab, Perl, Python and others.
 A WebSocket interface allows for a direct, bi-directional, full-duplex connection between a browser and an application, particularly useful for high-performance browser-based applications, such as visualizing real-time data.
 Kdb+ also supports ODBC and JDBC to help with migrating data between kdb+ and traditional databases or applications like Excel.